- Energy Audits

 In today’s era of energy conservation consciousness, it is a good idea for homeowners in Colorado to have a home energy audit completed.
 A home energy audit is designed to assess the energy efficiency of a home and to let the homeowner know where changes can be made to eliminate the energy-inefficient aspects of the house.
 An energy audit can provide much more information for the homeowner, though.
-Here are some surprising facts you can learn from home energy audits in Colorado.
+Here are some surprising facts you can learn from home energy audits for homes in Colorado.

 Increased energy savings equals lower energy bills

 We are all always looking for ways to save money.
 Having an energy audit can accomplish this goal.
 The detailed report a homeowner receives after an energy audit will specifically point out various measures that you can take to improve the efficiency of the home.
 The list is prioritized so a homeowner can easily determine which actions will save the most money.

 When a house leaks air, it makes the indoor temperature uncomfortable for the dwellers.
 Further, it can pose a health issue, as the leaked are can create an unhealthy environment.
 A home energy audit will identify the location of any leaks in the house so they can be sealed.
 Further, the audit will also provide cost-effective sealing options for the homeowner to explore.

 It increases the resale value and marketability of the home

 According to the Residential Energy Service Network (RESNET), for every dollar that is saved in annual energy costs, the market value of a home increases by twenty dollars.
 For example, if you save three hundred dollars annually thanks to an energy audit, the value of the home will increase by six thousand dollars.
 That is a significant amount of money for someone wishing to sell the house.
 It is equally important for a homeowner who does not wish to move, as it increases the appraisal value and overall investment aspect of the home.